saulpierotti/markdown_notebook/LB1.md

 * A database can be defined by its statistics
 * Data in a DB can be distributed in categories that are relevant for the interpretation of data
 * The space group refers to the simmetries of the unit cell
-* The Ramachadran plot of a structure can be generated with Procheck (EMBL)
+* The Ramachandran plot of a structure can be generated with Procheck (EMBL)
-	* It is much more informative than the 3d view generated with 17Rasmol
+	* It is much more informative than the 3d view generated with Rasmol
 * Some PDB statistics
 	* 158180 macromolecular structures
 	* 76380 enzymes